umer480/kubernetes/debug-container.md

 # Debug Container / Emphemeral Container

+When a pod is in `CrashLoopBackOff` and keeps restarting, you can't directly kubectl exec into it because the container never stays up long enough.
+However, Kubernetes provides a feature called ephemeral containers for exactly this situation.

 1- Creating debug/empehmeral container
 2- Debugging Examine - networking,conenctivity,
 3- Sharing Process namespace.
 Process Validation